 The next step is to develop a Marketing Plan that gets your home or property in front of Buyers.
 Even Buyers in other countries!
 I utilize all forms of Social Media and the Multiple Listing Service.
 I also advertise in traditional trade publications.
 These methods ensure your home or property is being seen by Buyers everywhere!

 Completion of Listing Documents

 The following documents will be completed during the Selling Process.

-The Listing Agreement document is the main body of the contract.
-This document will cover all aspects of listing your home for sale with a Realtor including a definition of the asking price, terms of the agreement, and the real estate marketing fee.
+The Listing Agreement document is the main body of the listing contract.
+This document will cover all aspects of listing your home for sale with a Realtor, including a definition of the asking price, terms of the agreement, and the real estate marketing fee.